-Floating Space, initiated in 2007 by Jake Oorloff and Ruhanie Perera, is a performance company that was created as an independent inter-disciplinary artistic, teaching and research context to explore possibilities and question perceived limits in performance.
+Floating Space, a contemporary performance company based in Colombo, Sri Lanka was initiated in 2007 by Jake Oorloff and Ruhanie Perera as an independent inter-disciplinary artistic, teaching and research context to explore possibilities and question perceived limits in performance.

 Created against a backdrop of conflict and increased militarisation in 2007, more crucially the breakdown of the ceasefire agreement in the country’s war trajectory, our first production titled in a shadow – an evening of performance poetry had to negotiate the Public Performance Board (the State Censorship mechanism), which led to the choice of the work being presented in a church – a space that was safe from the mechanism of censorship in the country.
 The choice was both artistic and practical.
 The reconceiving of space outside of traditional theatre settings became a continuing consideration and censorship (especially in the layered forms of silence and silencing that we were experiencing) a reoccurring theme in our work.